Gallant Bloom: Racing career

-She did not start well.
-In her two-year-old season, she was fast but inconsistent.
-She won her first two starts but then lost the next three by large margins.
-Gallant Bloom seemed to find her footing in an allowance race and followed that by taking the Matron Stakes by a romp.
-And then she met Shuvee for the first time.
-In her first meeting with the brilliant filly, Gallant Bloom blew a three length lead and was caught by Shuvee at the wire.
+In her two-year-old season, Gallant Bloom won her first two starts but then lost the next three by large margins.
+She seemed to find her footing in an allowance race and followed that by taking the Matron Stakes by a romp.
+In her first meeting with Shuvee, Gallant Bloom blew a three-length lead and was caught at the wire.
 Max Hirsch believed Gallant Bloom hadn't really lost to Shuvee; she beat herself.
 He put her into rigorous training.
 After that, Gallant Bloom won twelve stakes races in a row, beginning in 1968 at age two and ending in 1970.
-She came back and beat Shuvee in the Gardenia, and was voted two-year-old champion filly by Daily Racing Form.
+She beat Shuvee in the Gardenia and was voted two-year-old champion filly by Daily Racing Form.
 The rival Thoroughbred Racing Association and Turf & Sports Digest awards were won by Process Shot.

-In 1969, Shuvee was a great success and seemed likely to win Three-Year-Old-Filly honors.
-Shuvee had won everything from the Alabama Stakes to the Ladies Handicap, defeating top older mares to achieve her victories.
-Shuvee became the second winner of the Triple Crown for Fillies.
-But at the same time, Gallant Bloom won every race she ran, at any distance, on any surface at eight different race tracks, and in the process defeating Shuvee three times (the Gardenia, the Delaware Oaks, and the Gazelle Handicap), and Gamely once in the Matchmaker Stakes.
-For this, Gallant Bloom was awarded the top Three-Year-Old Filly even though Shuvee had seemed the out and out winner early in the season.
+In 1969, Shuvee seemed likely to win Three-Year-Old-Filly honors.
+She had won everything from the Alabama Stakes to the Ladies Handicap, defeating top older mares.
+She became the second winner of the Triple Crown for Fillies.
+But at the same time, Gallant Bloom won every race she ran, at any distance, on any surface at eight race tracks, in the process defeating Shuvee three times (the Gardenia, the Delaware Oaks, and the Gazelle Handicap), and Gamely once in the Matchmaker Stakes.
+For this, Gallant Bloom was awarded the top Three-Year-Old Filly even though Shuvee had seemed the out-and-out winner early in the season.
 That year, Shuvee did not receive a single vote; it was a Gallant Bloom rout.
 Gallant Bloom also won the Daily Racing Form award for Champion Female Handicap Horse.

-Max Hirsch died on April 3, 1969 at the age of 88.
+Max Hirsch died on April 3, 1969, at the age of 88.
 His son, Buddy Hirsch, took over the stable.

-Buddy sent Gallant Bloom to California where she won top stakes at the age of four.
+Buddy sent Gallant Bloom to California, where she won top stakes at the age of four.
 But returning to race at tracks in the U.S. Northeast, she finally lost in the Nassau County Handicap.
-It was discovered she was developing a chip in her ankle which put an end to her racing career.
+It was discovered she was developing a chip in her ankle, which put an end to her racing career.